IgorSokoloff/Parameter-Agnostic-Error-Feedback-through-Momentum/README.md

 > Need to refresh the plots after new training runs?
 Drop the newly produced pickles into `_release_data/` (or update the `folder` argument in `repro_plots.build_curve_specs`) and rerun the plotting cells.

+> **W&B login**: runs inherit whatever credentials are cached on the host.
+Before starting any training session, execute `wandb login --relogin` (or `wandb login` if the machine has never been authenticated) and paste the key from https://wandb.ai/authorize.
+To keep everything local, run `wandb offline` instead.
+All commands should be issued in the shell where `conda activate ef21-hess` was executed.

 ---

 ## 3. Running/tuning experiments